-MCP 688 Master's Thesis (4)
+MCP 688 Master's Thesis (2-4)

-MCP 688 credit hours are counted against electives.
+NOTE: credit hours are counted as elective credit.

 Elective courses:

 MCP 510 The Physiology and Pharmacology of Psychotherapeutic Drugs (3)

 MCP 580 Psychology of Women (3)

 MCP 585 Grief and Loss (3)

 MCP 600 Independent Study (1-4)

-MCP 621 Brief Counseling (3)

 MCP 616 Stress Management (3)

 MCP 619 Substance Related Disorders: Application of Theory

+MCP 621 Brief Counseling and Psychotherapy (2)

 MCP 638 Problems in Counseling and Psychotherapy (1-4)

-MCP 649 Human Sexual Development (3)
+MCP 649 Human Sexuality (3)

 MCP 653 Behavior Disorders of Childhood (3)

 MCP 687 Readings in Counseling Psychology (1-4)

-MCP 693 Supervised Field Experience in Human Services, Student Personnel, Supervision, Teaching and Research (1-2)
+MCP 693 Supervised Field Experience in Human Services, Student Personnel, Supervision, Teaching and Research (1-6)

 Certain courses offered by Benedictine University's various graduate programs also may qualify as electives.

 Starting the Program:

 Students are admitted to Benedictine's Clinical Psychology program four times per year, at the beginning of the fall, winter, spring and summer quarters.
 Both day and evening classes are available.
 A new student orientation meeting is scheduled at the start of each quarter for all new students.
-In addition, each new student meets with his or her academic advisor to create a curricular plan that fits the student's interests, individual commitments, and responsibilities.
+In addition, each new student meets with his or her academic advisor to create a curricular plan that fits the student's interests, individual commitments and responsibilities.
 Individual advising is then provided regularly throughout the student's academic career.

 Concentrations

 Subspecialty Tracks

 The subspecialty tracks allow students to develop special expertise in psychological approaches to understand and treat specific populations.
 Students who enroll in a subspecialty track complete the core courses required of all students.
 In addition, they complete a series of classes in the subspecialty and acquire clinical experience relevant to the area.
 A concentration is not required to graduate from the program.